Skip to main content

 Management of HIV in Pregnancy

-Women must undergo compulsory prenatal testing to check for HIV AIDS in pregnancy.
+Women must undergo compulsory prenatal testing to check for HIV DS in pregnancy.
 Some of the common tests for HIV include Antigen tests, Antibody tests, Nucleic Acid tests, etc. Preventive drugs and constant monitoring of your health are also needed to track the spread of infection.

 1st Screening – The first screening for HIV should be done along with other regular tests.
 If the tests come out positive, the treatment should be started immediately.